On finite complete rewriting systems, finite derivation type, and automaticity for homogeneous monoids: Preliminaries

 The \defterm{Thue congruence} $\thue_{\rel{R}}$ is the equivalence relation generated by $\imreduces_{\rel{R}}$.
 The elements of the monoid presented by $\pres{A}{\rel{R}}$ are the $\thue_{\rel{R}}$-equivalence classes.
 The relations $\thue_{\rel{R}}$ and $\cgen{\rel{R}}$ coincide.

 Let $M$ be a homogeneous monoid.
-Let $\pres{A}{\rel{R}}$ be a homogeneous presentation for $M$.
+Let $\pres{A}{\rel{R}}$ be a homogeneous presentation of $M$.
+Without lost of generality, we can assume that $\rel{R}$ has no trivial relations of the form $a=a'$, for letters $a$, $a'$ in $A$.
 Since none of the generators represented by $A$ can be non-trivially decomposed, the alphabet $A$ represents a unique minimal generating set for $M$, and any generating set must contain this minimal generating set.
 Any two words over $A$ representing the same element of $M$ must be of the same length.
-So there is a well-defined function $\lambda : M \to \nset^0$ where $x\lambda$ is defined to be the length of any word over $A$ representing $x$.
+So there is a well-defined function $\lambda : M \to \nset$ where $x\lambda$ is defined to be the length of any word over $A$ representing $x$.
+(Here and elsewhere we shall write the function symbol on the right.)
 It is easy to see that $\lambda$ is a homomorphism.
+Following \cite[Definition 2.1 in \S 4]{Droste2009} the function $\lambda$ is called a \defterm{grading} of $M$, and so homogeneous monoids are \defterm{graded monoids}.